Key Takeaways:

 Graduate Tuition/Fees: $10,602

-Clemson University’s biology degree online program fits a unique population.
-The program is designed for general teachers with an interest in biology or life sciences and science educators looking to further their biological skillset.
+Clemson University’s online biology degree program is designed for a unique population: general teachers with an interest in biology or life sciences and science educators looking to further their biological skillset.

 This non-thesis program mandates the completion of an original scientific research proposal and project but does not require the traditional thesis found in most master’s programs.
-Online courses include understanding animal biology, understanding cellular process, and understanding ecology and ecosystems.
+Online courses include animal biology, cellular processes, and ecology and ecosystems.

 Clemson is accredited and ranked by major publications like U.S. News and World Report.
-U.S. News ranks Clemson #66 in best national universities.
-Also, several online graduate programs have earned top rankings.
+U.S. News ranks Clemson #66 among the best national universities.
+Several online graduate programs have also earned top rankings.

 #8 – Arizona State University